Vegan Pot Roast

 The Potatoes

 If available use gold baby potatoes halved through the center to expose their flesh and get delicious golden bits throughout the roasting process.
 Regular gold potatoes scrubbed well and diced into one inch pieces will also work, so would any waxy potatoes that hold their shape throughout the long cooking process.
-Fingerlings or a creamer potato medley in the sprig are really lovely too.
+Fingerlings or a creamer potato medley in the sprig can be really lovely too.

 veggie pot roast ingredients